jw120/movie-vote/README.md

   + Stateless functional components - DONE
   + get components React-bootstrapped - DONE
   + tests for components? - DONE
   + Add callbacks and connect states.
-Add react-devtools?
+Add redux-devtools?

 * 3. server and sockets

-* implement feedback and disabling voting agter voting
-* name vs displayName in component tests
 * tests for callbacks?
 * Check propTypes does something (change a type and see warning?
 In tests?)
 * Check import consistency - don't use defaults? what to use for React?
 * What is the significance of button types (submit etc?)
-* Eliminate object rest spread? standardize reducers to use mk calls?
 * Can we unify winner and signin
 * Protect vs multiple votes (or allow them)
 * What if more than one person clicks setup?

+# Note

+* Shallow render tests - type.displayName works for most react-bootstrap types but Input needs type.name

 # Design